-A term insurance policy simply entitles the nominee to receive the entire sum assured as the death benefit subject to the policy terms & conditions in case of the unfortunate demise of the policyholder during the policy term.
+A term insurance policy entitles the nominee to receive the entire sum assured as the death benefit.
+Claim reimbursements are subject to the policy terms & conditions.
+The insurance company can accept the claim, in case the demise of the policyholder occurs during the policy term.
 So, are there any term insurance exclusions that you need to know?

 If you don’t know, you have been living all your life with only one-half of the policy terms.
 One sure thing that you need to here is the cause or nature of death also matters.